opentmf/opentmf-db-lock-service/README.md

     log.debug("Requested lock version: {}, previous lock: {}",
             ctx.getRequestedVersion(), ctx.getLatestLock());

-    if (ctx.getVersionChange() == VersionChange.UPGRADE) {
+    if (ctx.getVersionChange() == VersionTransition.UPGRADE) {
+      log.debug(
-      log.debug("There is no previous lock version or the requested version is higher than the previous lock version.
+              "There is no previous lock version or the requested version is higher than the previous lock version.
 Do upgrade.");
-    } else if (ctx.getVersionChange() == VersionChange.DOWNGRADE) {
+    } else if (ctx.getVersionChange() == VersionTransition.DOWNGRADE) {
+      log.debug(
-      log.debug("The requested version is lower than the previous lock version and it has passed enough milliseconds for downgrade.
+              "The requested version is lower than the previous lock version and it has passed enough milliseconds for downgrade.
 Do downgrade.");
     }
   }
 }